tidyqa/vitepress/docs/snippets/css/layout-and-positioning/index.md

 ## Progress Bar

-Learn how to create a progress bar using CSS.
+Create a progress bar using CSS.
 This snippet uses the `::before` pseudo-element to visually represent progress.

 ```html
 <!DOCTYPE html>